Written by Kathi Close, RN

 Don’t let yourself get too hungry.
 Have nuts, seeds, crackers, carrot sticks, or even chocolate readily available to fight off the hunger of the commute home.
 I am sure that you have heard how good dark chocolate is for you with all those antioxidants, so enjoy as needed!

 5 Elements of a Nutrient Dense Lunch

 These five steps have helped in the creation of many healthy lunches.

-Choose your veggies.
+Veggies.
 Make it colorful, and only the ones you like.
-Thes can be cooked or raw, or a combination.
+These can be cooked or raw, or a combination.

-Choose your dairy and/or meat in combinations you enjoy; omit if vegetarian or vegan.
+Protein.
+Choose dairy and/or Meat in combinations you enjoy; omit if vegetarian or vegan.
 Instead, you can add beans or another legume to help with protein intake.

-Choose your dressing or sauce.
+Dressing or Sauce.
 This can be bbq sauce or sesame oil, hummus, peanut sauce, ranch dressing or mustard.
 Use a low-fat dip by trying greek yogurt and make your own dips!
 Whatever will work with your previous choices.

 The key to great healthy lunches is to plan for them.
-Being mindful when preparing meals and packing your lunch containers as you make your recipes will create grab and go meals that are healthy and convenient.
+Be mindful when choosing recipes, preparing meals, and packing your lunch containers.
+These simple steps will help you to create healthy, convenient Grab-and-Go meals.